 ‘Big Sky’ primary would shift power

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 8, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 8, 1998

 If the 10 states of the Intermountain West (including the Rocky Mountain and Pacific Northwest states) can agree on a common date for a year 2000 Western regional presidential primary — what my colleague Rick O’Donnell and I call the “Big Sky” primary — then a new and more influential role for the New West in national politics will be firmly established as we enter the first decade of the 21st century.